 This course will critically examine and evaluate the cultural construction and representation of gender and sexuality in contemporary American media.
 We will focus on a variety of commercial media texts, particularly television, film, music and magazines.
 We will investigate representational issues in relation to their political and social repercussions and draw from a broad range of academic literature, including feminist television criticism, film theory, cultural studies, queer studies, and gender studies.
-Requirements met: Humanities Breadth/Discover.
-Crosslisted with Gender Studies 267.
+Requirements met: Humanities Breadth/Discover and Systems of Power, Privilege, and Inequality.
+Cross-listed with Gender Studies 267.
 (Spring, alternate years)